codesinger/shu/doc/shu-manual.md

 string "to something)".
 If there are no arguments, *args* will contain a string of length zero.
 If there is no function name, *func-name* will contain a string of length zero

+#### shu-capture-headers-in-doc ####
+shu-capture-headers-in-doc *section-converter*
+[Function]

+Convert markdown section headers to either markdown or LaTex.
+This allows the author of some Commentary at the beginning of a file to add section headers.
+If the heading level is 2 through 4 and the heading begins in column 1 and the number of pound signs at the end is the same as the number of pound signs at the beginning and the pound signs at the end are at the end of a line, then this is considered to be a heading and is translated to either markdown or LaTex.